 She hired an agent to represent her in the contract negotiations.

 The company is represented by a local law firm.

 She represented the United States in figure skating at the Olympics.

 The court's decision represents a victory for small businesses.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'represent'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'represent.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Anglo-French representer, from Latin repraesentare, from re- + praesentare to present